-MIT researchers discovered a distant planet that orbit its star every 3.14 days, similar to the value of “pi” i.e. 3.14. (pi planet)
+MIT researchers discovered a distant planet that orbits its star every 3.14 days, similar to the value of “pi” i.e. 3.14. (pi planet)

 This new planet is labeled K2-315b, the researchers estimate that the planet has a radius of 0.95 that of Earth’s.
-The star to which planet orbits is about one-fifth the size of Sun.
-The planet revolves around the Star at the speed of 81 kilometres per second.
+The star to which planet orbits is about one-fifth the size of the Sun.
+The planet revolves around the Star at a speed of 81 kilometers per second.
 The mass of the planet is not yet determined.

-Scientist suspect that the planet pi is terrestrial similar to Earth.
-The planets orbit is tight hence the planet is close enough to the star.
-The star heats the surface of the planet upto 350o Fahrenheit.
+Scientists suspect that the planet pi is terrestrial similar to Earth.
+The planet’s orbit is tight hence the planet is close enough to the star.
+The star heats the surface of the planet up to 350o Fahrenheit.
 As the surface temperature is this high hence planet is not habitable.

-The researchers are the members of SPECULOOS (The Search for Habitable Planets Eclipsing Ultra-Cool Stars), the SPECULOOS telescope is designed to search for Earth like planets around nearby, ultra-cool dwarfs.
-The ultra-cool dwarfs is a stellar of sub-stellar object that has an effective temperature under 2,430o C. These ultra-cool dwarfs are scattered all over the sky.
-SPECULOOS is a targeted ground based survey, this survey is helpful because these ultra-cool dwarfs can be studied one by one.
+The researchers are the members of SPECULOOS (The Search for Habitable Planets Eclipsing Ultra-Cool Stars), the SPECULOOS telescope is designed to search for Earth-like planets nearby, ultra-cool dwarfs.
+The ultra-cool dwarfs are a stellar sub-stellar object that has an effective temperature under 2,430o C. These ultra-cool dwarfs are scattered all over the sky.
+SPECULOOS is a targeted ground-based survey, this survey is helpful because these ultra-cool dwarfs can be studied one by one.